 The lidar ratio is derived by curve fitting the OID measured attenuation and the unattenuated backscatter, allowing for the lidar ratio to vary with the changing cloud conditions.
-As the sampling volume is relatively small, limited to only 10 m from the aircraft, attenuation by ice crystals is very limited, so a correction with the two-way transmissivity is not necessary.
-The authors apologize that this is not clear in the text, and this information will be added in the following manuscript beginning at line 136.
+As the sampling volume is relatively small, limited to only 10 m from the aircraft, attenuation by ice crystals is low.
+Thus, a correction with the two-way transmissivity is not necessary.
+The authors apologize that this is not clear in the text, and this information has been added.